tomjkidd/quote-generator/quote-generator-prototype/SetupNotes.md

 To build and run Elm, it can be installed through npm.
 Note, this means node.js is a prerequisite.

+## Get Elm Dependencies
+        elm-package install elm-lang/core
+        elm-package install evancz/elm-effects
+        elm-package install evancz/elm-html
+        elm-package install evancz/elm-http
+        elm-package install evancz/start-app

 ## Build Elm code

         elm-make --warn ./src/Elm/App.elm --output ./resources/public/src/App.js

 The client will use Elm to create the UI, and this command creates the JavaScript code that is necessary to run the application in the browser.
+For now this is the only file, and should complete define the application.

+NOTE: *App.js* is *NOT* is git because it gets generated through this Elm build step, and is subject to change.

 ### Might be useful
 [blog](http://www.gizra.com/content/thinking-choosing-elm/) and [source](https://github.com/Gizra/elm-hedley)

 ### TODO:
 * Get Clojure Dependencies
-* Get Elm dependencies
-* Create app.html
 * Get JS dependencies (maybe with bower?)
-* Create JS/Elm boilerplate code